TrietPham258/TryOn/README.md

 # TryOnWhyNot
-A Python application made with KivyMD and SQLite3
+A personal tailoring mobile application made with Python and KivyMD

 Showcase